Discovery and Timing of the First Millisecond Pulsar in NGC 6316: Gamma Ray Pulsation Search

 We performed a search for gamma-ray pulsations from PSR~J1716$-$2808A in the \textit{Fermi}-LAT data.
 We selected Pass 8 {\tt SOURCE}-class photons \citep{atw13} detected by the \textit{Fermi}-LAT between 2008 August 5 and 2025 February 2 with an energy range of 0.1-5\,GeV photons, from within a 5\,deg radius around the radio position of the pulsar.
 Photon weights were calculated using the {\tt gtsrcprob} routine within {\tt Fermitools} \citep{fermitools} and the {\tt P8R3\_SOURCE\_V3} instrument response functions.
 These weights correspond to the probability of each photon being associated with the pulsar as opposed to a background source. {\tt gtsrcprob} uses a combination of a spatial model and a spectral flux model using the \textit{Fermi}-LAT 14-year Source Catalog (4FGL-DR4) to calculate the weights \citep{ker11,bru19,abd22,bal23}.

 We used the single photon timing code {\tt event\_optimize} within {\tt PINT} \citep{pint_ascl,pint} to search for pulsations.
-As a starting point, we searched for any pulsations in the photon data range corresponding to our radio timing baseline (at the time 2.7\,yrs) from MJD 59800 to MJD 60800, with no successful detection.
+Given that external environmental acceleration causes observed higher order spin derivatives, we cannot accurately extrapolate a 3\,year timing solution to a 17\,year pulsation search without searching for those spin derivatives.
+As a starting point, we expect the strongest chance of detection in the photon data range corresponding to our radio timing baseline.
+We searched for any pulsations from MJD 59000 to MJD 60800 with no successful detection (H-test statistic of 1.22 or $\sim0.5\sigma$).
 This is likely due to the high background confusion given the cluster environment, and proximity to the Galactic plane and bulge.